openai/tiktoken/README.md

 ## Performance

-`tiktoken` is between 3-6x faster than huggingface's tokeniser:
+`tiktoken` is between 3-6x faster than a comparable open source tokeniser:

 ![image](./perf.svg)